 Aggregated data: Statistical data about several individuals that has been combined to show general trends or values without identifying individuals within the data (see also anonymised grouped data).

-Anonymisation: The process of rendering data into a form which does not identify individuals and where identification is not likely to take place (see also de-personalised data).
+Anonymisation: The process of rendering data into a form which does not identify individuals either directly or indirectly and where identification is not likely to take place by any means reasonably likely (see also de-personalised data).

 Anonymised grouped data: Statistical data about several individuals that has been combined to show general trends or values without identifying individuals within the data (see also aggregated data).

-Audit trail: An audit trail (or audit log) is a record of everyone who has looked at or changed a record, why and when they did so and what changes they made.
+Audit trail: An audit trail (or log) records anyone who has viewed or changed a record, why and when they did so and what changes they made.

 Caldicott Guardian: A senior person in an organisation responsible for protecting the confidentiality of patient and service user information and enabling appropriate information sharing by providing advice to professionals and staff.